-Not having your focus on the road is one of the greatest risks while driving and the reason this is on of our top road safety tips.
+Not having your focus on the road is one of the greatest risks while driving and the reason this is one of our top road safety tips.

 Road trips and long drives are often made in groups.
 If you have people in the car with you, then lay some ground rules before you set off.

-Talking can be just fine, but if there is any shouting, jostling, or otherwise distracting activity in the car, be ready to stop the car at the earliest convenience and cut it out.
+Talking can be just fine, but if there is any shouting, jostling, or otherwise distracting activity in the car, be ready to stop the car at your earliest convenience and cut it out.